 The City Corporation has a CIL Instalment Policy which applies to City CIL and Mayoral CIL payments and requires payment in two instalments:

-- CIL payments of £500,000 or more: 50% of the payment is due within 60 days of commencement.
-The outstanding balance is due within 240 days of commencement.
+- CIL payments of £100,000 or more: the greater of £100,000 or half the value of the total amount payable within 60 days of commencement of development the remainder within 240 days of commencement of development

 CIL Neighbourhood Fund